 FAQ: Will I Have to Go to Court for My Car Accident Claim?

 In most cases, no. Settlements are often reached with the insurance company and/or other parties without ever going to court.
 However, in some cases where the other side simply won’t come to a reasonable settlement, it may be necessary to go to trial to prove your case.
 If this happens, your attorney will explain everything that happens, and go over how they are building your case.
 You may be asked for any evidence you have, such as a list of witnesses who saw the accident.
-You don’t have to testify, but in some situations, your attorney may recommend it as the best way to communicate with the jury how much your injuries have affected you.
+You are not required to testify, but in some situations, your attorney may recommend it as the most effective way to help the jury understand the impact your injuries have had on your life.

-Ali Awad, The CEO Lawyer, determines the best approach to seeking compensation for your claim and supports you all the way.
-Filing an injury claim is not something anyone dreams about doing, but when it happens, you need someone savvy and skilled to help you gain the compensation you require.
+Ali Awad, The CEO Lawyer, carefully evaluates the most strategic approach to pursuing compensation for your claim and remains by your side throughout the process.
+Filing an injury claim isn’t something anyone anticipates, but when it becomes necessary, you deserve someone who is sharp, experienced, and ready to advocate for your recovery.
 Call (470) 323-8779 or contact us online today.

 Find out what your case is worth here